U.S. News Rankings

 |Ranking score and category|

 Tabor College is a private institution that was founded in 1908.
-It has a total undergraduate enrollment of 721, its setting is rural, and the campus size is 86 acres.
-It utilizes a 4-1-4-based academic calendar.
-Tabor College's ranking in the 2013 edition of Best Colleges is Regional Colleges (Midwest), 42.
-Its tuition and fees are $21,740 (2012-13).
+It has a total undergraduate enrollment of 760, its setting is rural, and the campus size is 86 acres.
+It utilizes a semester-based academic calendar.
+Tabor College's ranking in the 2014 edition of Best Colleges is Regional Colleges (Midwest), 50.
+Its tuition and fees are $22,730 (2013-14).

 |School mission and unique qualities (as provided by the school):|

 Tabor College is a Christian Liberal Arts college dedicated to preparing people for a life of learning, work, and service.
 The College aspires to be a college of choice for students who want an academically excellent, life-transforming, globally relevant, and decidedly Christian education.
-The school is affiliated with the Mennonite Brethren Church, part of the Anabaptist Evangelical stream of Protestant Christianity and a member of the Council of Christian Colleges and Universities.
-The main residential campus is located in Hillsboro, Kansas with an extension site in Wichita, Kansas that houses the School of Adult and Graduate Studies.
-Most residential students are involved in athletics, theater, music, and service organizations.
+The school is affiliated with the Mennonite Brethren Church, part of the Anabaptist Evangelical stream of Protestant Christianity, and a member of the Council of Christian Colleges and Universities.
+The main residential campus is located in Hillsboro, Kansas with a second campus in Wichita, Kansas, which houses the School of Adult and Graduate Studies.
+Most residential students are involved in athletics, theater, music, clubs, ministry and service organizations.
 Graduates receive both a liberal arts education and professional vocational preparation.
 Students have opportunities for multiple intercultural and international experiences during January Interterm.
-Tabor is the first private college in Kansas to become part of the Academic Quality Improvement Project of the North Central Association.
+Tabor was the first private college in Kansas to become part of the Academic Quality Improvement Project of the Higher Learning Commission, Tabor's regional accrediting body.

 |School type||private, coed college|